Palomino19/project-structure-1/README.md

 The overall structure assumes the following:

 - A project is being tested (automated)
 - A project is being documented
 - A project is using a CI/CD strategy

 ### The primary goals of the structure are

 - **1**) Initial comprehension of a project for a new developer should be near painless.
 The structure of features should be intuitive, and finding anything in even a larger codebase should be very easy.

 - **2**) A project should be organized by features and what these feature _do_, instead of being organized by grouping together similar "types" of code structures (there are exceptions to this rule where grouping by "type" makes sense).

 - **3**) Provide a clear maintainability and testing strategy (even if ultimately, testing is minimal) by having clear separation between the
   following:

   - Global State
   - Local State
   - Side Effects

 - **4**) Provide a clear documentation strategy (even if ultimately, documentation is minimal).
 The benefit of organizing a codebase by features is that each feature and any technical decisions can be documented alongside a features related code.

 - **5**) Differentiate between two distinct types of features: user-facing features (visual features), and non user-facing features.

 - **6**) Project files should be easy to find and differentiate between (it should be obvious _what_ a file is **and** _what_ it does).

 ## The Structure

 - The root directory of a project should contain the following:

   - The main `src` directory of the project,

   - Any auxiliary directories (for example, the E2E testing framework cypress uses a root directory to store tests and related configuration/setup).

   - Any project-level configurations related to static analysis tools, CI/CI, testing, or related (this includes the `package.json`).

   - A `README.md` file containing general project information and development environment setup instructions.

   - A `CHANGELOG` file containing a list of notable changes and updates (for reference on what a changelog should look like, check out [Keep a Changelog](https://keepachangelog.com/)),

 - The `src` directory should contain:

   - An `assets` directory containing any relevant project assets (e.g.: fonts, images, vector graphics, etc).

   - An `app` directory that contains:

     - The main entry point for the application (the `index.js`, sometimes this entry point needs to be at the root directory however).

     - The very top-level app component (the `App.js`).
 This component should only do 2 things: Wrap the entire app with the global state [store provider](https://react-redux.js.org/api/provider), and render the main app router component.

     - A constants (`constants.js`) file containing global project constants.
-These constants can be anything from configuration details, route names, and
+These constants can be anything including configuration details and route names.

     - A `store` directory that contains the setup for the main global state store, any setup files related to this, and a directory containing any middleware-specific setup files.

   - A `shared` directory for granular artifacts that are relevant to the entire project.
 Files should be grouped by type (e.g.: components, hooks).
 This is where very generic components like `Button` and `Card` would be.

   - A `utils` directory that contains any utility modules.
 If several utilities are related, (for example, having multiple `testing` utils) are related, they should be placed in an organizational directory to keep them grouped.

   - A `screens` directory that should contain:

     - Top level screen component directories (more on this below).

     - A top level `AppRouter` component that handles the routing setup of switching between the different top-level screens.
 (This component _only_ cares about the top level of screens.
 If screens have sub-screens, the top-level of screens should be concerned with the rendering of sub-level screens, not the main app router).

   - Directories that contain non user-facing features.
 Examples of these types of features might be `authentication` or `caching`.
 These directories should be organized the same as feature directories (more on feature directories below), with the exception that similar code entities should be grouped, just like the `shared` directory (an example of this would be grouping `components` together in a directory).

 ### Screen directories

 Screen directories should only contain 3 things:

 - Sub-screen directories (these have the same rules that apply to top-level screen directories).

 - Feature directories.

 - A component for rendering this screen (this component is only concerned with rendering/routing it's related features or sub-screens, mixing both should be avoided if possible).

 ### Feature directories